-At home clear aligner assessment quiz
+At-home clear aligner assessment quiz

-What you need to know before starting at home aligner programs
+What you need to know before starting at home aligner programs:

-The quiz above helps you determine how likely you are to qualify for at home clear aligner programs.
-Once complete, the quiz yields a percentage which describes how likely you are to qualify for at home clear aligner therapy.
-The higher the number, the more likely you are to qualify for at home clear aligner therapy.
-This means that you can straighten your smile at the convenience of your own home using Smile Direct Club™, Candid Co.™, Byte™ or Even28 at-home™ clear aligners.
-A low percentage indicates that you're probably not a good candidate for at home clear aligner therapy.
-Consider going with dentist-delivered clear aligners (like Invisalign® or Even28 at-dentist™) or braces instead.
-Let's take a closer look at each question to see how it impacts your chances of qualifying for at home clear aligner therapy:
+The quiz above helps you determine how likely you are to qualify for at-home clear aligners.
+A high score means that you're likely to qualify for at-home clear aligners.
+This means that you can straighten your smile at the convenience of your own home using Smile Direct Club™, Candid Co.™, Byte™, or Even28 at-home™.
+A low score indicates that you're probably not a good candidate for at-home clear aligners.
+Consider going with dentist-delivered clear aligners, like Invisalign® or ClearCorrect™, or braces.
+Let's take a closer look to see how each question impacts your chances of qualifying for at-home clear aligners: